Autodesk App Store - Information for 3ds Max Developers

 We strongly encourage you to make use of the autoloader mechanism to deploy your plug-in.
 Information on the required format for autoloader ‘bundles’ is documented here.

-You can also download some of the free plug-ins already available on Autodesk Exchange and study their format – such as one of the Autodesk Plug-in of the Month samples (for example, Explode Geometry).
+You can also download some of the free plug-ins already available on Autodesk App Store and study their format – such as one of the Autodesk Plug-in of the Month samples (for example, Explode Geometry).

 End User License Agreement